prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 ### Step 5: submit your signed `blstoexecutionchange` message(s) to the Ethereum network using prysmctl

 In this step, you will submit your signed requests to the Ethereum network using a tool provided by the Prysm project called `prysmctl`.
 Learn how to download and install the prysmctl tool from our [guide](../prysm-usage/prysmctl.md) or check commands on [Command-line options](../prysm-usage/parameters.md).
-You’ll need access to a synced beacon node to proceed with this step (it does not need to be a Prysm beacon node)
+You’ll need access to a synced beacon node to proceed with this step (it does not need to be a Prysm beacon node).

 Once prysmctl is downloaded, you can use the `prysmctl validator withdraw` command, which will ask for terms of service acceptance and confirmation of command by providing additional flags, and also a path to the bls_to_execution_changes file from the previous step.